seanhenry/MockGenerator/documentation/InvokeMethodCount.md

   }
 }
 ```
-### Then the mock can determine if the method was invoked
+### Then the mock can determine exactly how many times the method was called
 ```
-class CallMethodOnceExampleTest: XCTestCase {
+class CallMethodTwiceExampleTest: XCTestCase {

     func testCheckInvocation() {
       let mock = MockSimpleProtocol()
-      CallMethodOnceExample().execute(mock)
+      CallMethodTwiceExample().execute(mock)
-      XCTAssertTrue(mock.invokedMyMethod)
+      XCTAssertEqual(mock.invokedMyMethodCount, 2)
     }
 }
 ```